corda/corda-docs-portal/content/en/docs/corda-os/4.4/deploying-a-node.md

 ## Linux: Installing and running Corda as a system service

-We recommend creating system services to run a node and the optional test webserver.
+We recommend creating system services to run a node.
 This provides logging and service handling, and ensures the Corda service is run at boot.

 **Prerequisites**: